Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

 In practice, for each of the $N_{B\cup N}$ cells in the Boundary and Noise Regions, we construct an enlarged hyper-rectangular domain $\{ \tilde{\Omega}^{(k)} \}_{k=1}^{N_{B\cup N}}$.
 Each enlarged domain $\tilde{\Omega}^{(k)} $ contains exactly one measured boundary or noise cell along with its adjacent unobserved states, ensuring a one-to-one correspondence with $\Omega_B\cup\Omega_N$, and a number of hyper-rectangles bounded from above by $M$.
 The previously missing integral contribution associated with the unobserved cells, is explicitly taken into account by the redistribution of samples from $\Omega_B \cup \Omega_N$ to these enlarged sub-domains, while ensuring no extra sampling is required.
 The integral estimator, in this corrected setup is:

 where the adjusted weights $\tilde{w}^{(k)}$ take into account the shapes of the new enlarged hyper-rectangular domains and $\tilde{N}_k$ refers to the number of random samples drawn within each enlarged domain $\tilde{\Omega}_k$.
+Because the debiasing step essentially groups the cells, re-labels them and repositions some of the existing $N$ samples, the estimator's formula of \Eq{eq:stratified_estimator} is equivalent to \Eq{eq:full-estimator}, with the variance given by \Eq{eq:variance_qais}, provided that the adjusted weights are used where it is appropriate.
 Through this construction, we explicitly include all previously neglected states, eliminating missing regions and ensuring that the estimator is unbiased.

-In practice, for constructing the non-Important Region, we employ a Tiling algorithm.
+In practice, for constructing the non-Important Region, we employ a Tiling algorithm, which is described in detail in the Supplementary Methods.
 This algorithm generates a small number of contiguous, non-overlapping hyper-rectangles that collectively cover every previously unobserved grid cell, a process that corresponds to a full tiling of the $d$-dimensional integration domain.
 For the construction of such an algorithm, it is important to have a computational cost that scales polynomially with the number of observed states $M$, the dimension of the integration space $d$, and the number of qubits used for discretization $n$.
-It is an explicit and crucial constraint for the Tiling algorithm not to scale with the number of unobserved, Non-Important grid cells, since, in this framework, this is an exponential sized quantity.
+It is an explicit and crucial constraint for the Tiling algorithm not to scale with the number of unobserved grid cells, since, in this framework, this is an exponential sized quantity.

 The Tiling algorithm we compose is based on the delta encoding~\cite{tridgell1996rsync,10.1145/263105.263162}.
-We compress each contiguous block of unmeasured outcomes between two observed states into a single gap, storing by it by its length and it's lower binary boundary so that we can later sample uniformly within it.
+We compress each contiguous block of unmeasured outcomes between two observed states into a single gap, storing it by its length and its lower binary boundary so that we can later sample uniformly within it.
 To cover the full integration space, these gap records are converted into hyper-rectangle intervals by a routine similar to the greedy-meshing heuristic well known in computer graphics~\cite{sykes2012meshing} and generalized here to arbitrary $d$-dimensional grids.